T1taniumF0rge-Industries-Inc/Software/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

-Please tick the checkboxes that you followed
+Please tick the checkboxes that you followed.
+These are not requirements, those can be seen in the [Contributing Guidelines.](/CONTRIBUTING.md)

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code